Calibration module stable¶

 | Decision | shared-id-with | CalibrationRevision.decided_by_decision_id references the Decision that justified appending the revision (operator pivot, agent advisory); not verified at the write path |

 Source-id targets are validated for UUID shape at the API boundary but not for existence at write time, in line with the cross-BC eventual-consistency stance.
-The (calibration_id, revision_id) pin on Run.pinned_calibrations is the AsShot anchor that makes a reconstruction reproducible: even if a later revision supersedes the pinned one, the Run still cites the exact value it consumed.
+The calibration_id pin on Run.pinned_calibration_ids is the AsShot anchor that makes a reconstruction reproducible: the Run's lifecycle freezes the pin set at start, so the calibration set the Run consumed stays citable even as new revisions land.

 Examples¶